 WSS Teesside Branch members

 Each volunteer was given the names of two Hartlepool-built ships and the dates and manner of their loss.
-They were then be asked to choose one of the following Options to research the details of these ‘events’.
+They were then asked to choose one of the following Options to research the details of these ‘events’.

 - Option 1: to carry out maritime research from home utilising either a) their own personal collections of maritime resource material, or b) on-line website resources, eg. PortCities Southampton on-line Plimsoll Ship Data resource (Lloyd’s Registers 1930-1945)